DedSecInside/TorBot/README.md

 ### Features
 1. Onion Crawler (.onion)
-2. Returns Page title and address with a short description about the site
+2. Returns page title or host name if no page title is available and address with a short description of the site.
-3. Save links to database
+3. Save links to a database (Not done)
-4. Get data from site
+4. Output the HTML from a site or save it to an HTML file.
+(Not done)
-5. Save crawl info to JSON file
+5. Save the link tree as a JSON file.
 6. Crawl custom domains
 7. Check if the link is live
 8. Built-in Updater
-9. Build visual tree of link relationship that can be quickly viewed or saved to an file
+9. Build a visual tree of link relationships that can be quickly viewed or saved to a file

 ...(will be updated)